Giorgio Chiellini: how brilliant is the Italy defender?

 ▪ Injury forced him to miss Juventus' 3-1 UEFA Champions League final defeat by Barcelona in 2015.

 ▪ Chiellini became Juventus captain in 2018 after Gianluigi Buffon's departure.
 During his time at the club, he has won nine league titles and five editions of the Coppa Italia.
-His current contract expires in the summer of 2023.
+With his contract expiring this summer, his final game for the club was a Serie A meeting with Lazio in May.

 What you might not know about Chiellini